blaynem/pos-app/README.md

 - Modify all items prices.
 (Discounts, etc.)
 - Add dates to purchases.
 - Ability to add more items (alcohol, food)
-- If you add multiples of the same item, it should say something like "sm X #" instead of adding multiple rows of items.
 - Ability for users to see their carts - via sign in type thing.
 - Add more todo things.